gschnabel/clusterSSH/README.md

   computer and has also access to the shared filesystem.

-Several ways to coordinate the nodes are in principle possible but in this example `ClusterSSH` will use the SSH connection to the login node to create files on the shared filesystem to communicate with the worker nodes.
+Several ways to coordinate the nodes are in principle possible but in this example `clusterSSH` will use the SSH connection to the login node to create files on the shared filesystem to communicate with the worker nodes.
 Controller scripts on the workers nodes detect newly created files and take actions accordingly, such as starting a calculation.